 École Moody Middle School of the Arts' (ÉMMSOTA) Code of Conduct outlines school expectations and acceptable student behaviour as directed by the School Act, section 85.
-The Code of Conduct is communicated to students, parents, staff and other district staff (and also to visitors if deemed necessary).
+The Code of Conduct is communicated to students, parents, staff and other district staff.
 Our Code of Conduct is taught, reinforced and monitored.
 Each year it is reviewed to reflect the school's community needs, and to align with the district and provincial school safety initiatives.